rchakrabarty/va.gov-team/platform/engineering/feature-toggles.md

 1. Determine your feature toggle name.

 <b>Note:</b> There are no naming conventions yet.
-Current examples put the app name first, such as _facilityLocatorShowCommunityCares_ and _profileShowDirectDeposit_.
+Current examples put the application name first, such as _facilityLocatorShowCommunityCares_ and _profileShowDirectDeposit_.

 2. Add the feature toggle name to `vets-website` using camel case: [/src/platform/utilities/feature-toggles/feature-toggle-query-list.json](https://github.com/department-of-veterans-affairs/vets-website/blob/master/src/platform/utilities/feature-toggles/feature-toggle-query-list.json)